oherna25/ai201-project2-fitfindr-starter/planning.md

 **What it returns:**
 <!-- Describe the return value — what fields does a result contain? -->
+returns the top item that matches what the user is looking for.

 **What happens if it fails or returns nothing:**
 <!-- What should the agent do if no listings match? -->
+if nothing is found , tell the user to suggest a new item , do not call suggest_outfit or create_fit_card

 ---